Am I required to attend an orientation session?

 What will orientation for freshmen be like?

-Before coming to their session, participants are assigned to a small group of peers led by an NSO for the day (if attending the one-day program).
+Before coming to their session, participants are assigned to a small group of peers led by an NSO Leader for the day (if attending the one-day program).
 Participants will also be able to use the NSO website's online tutorial prior to attending their orientation session should they choose.
 In this online tutorial, students will find basic information that will be helpful for them before arriving for the one-day program.
-If attending Week of Welcome (WoW), the online tutorial is extremely helpful as registered WoW participants will be assigned a priority registration date before the week begins if they have registered and paid before the posted deadline.
+If attending Extended Orientation (EO), the online tutorial is extremely helpful.

 NSO provides a vast variety of learning experiences all geared toward helping participants be successful students at UHM.
 The format includes large lecture and small group discussions facilitated by staff and peers.
 Throughout the day, participants have many opportunities and are encouraged to ask questions.
 Additionally, because attendees are assigned to a group of approximately 9 of their peers (if attending the one-day program), they'll have multiple opportunities throughout the day to get to know other students.